-Take time to experiment with color and shade to determine what works best for you.
-Sometimes, the lens tint for optimum performance is simply a matter of personal preference.
-As a general rule, stick to choosing a tint based on the lighting conditions that match those you experience most often.
+Experiment with color and shade to determine what works best for you.
+Sometimes, the lens tint for optimum performance is merely a matter of personal preference.
+However, as a general rule, stick to choosing a tint based on the lighting conditions that often match those you experience.

 Consider All the Choices in Lens Tints

-For most normal working conditions, clear lenses work best.
-In fact, clear lenses are the standard lens shade for most safety glasses.
-A clear lens provides good vision for general, indoor applications where impact protection is important.
+For most standard working conditions, clear lenses work best.
+In fact, clear lenses are the normal lens shade for most safety glasses.
+A clear lens provides good vision for general, indoor applications where impact protection is essential.
 It also has the highest VLT, 86% to 96%, making it the most common for indoor use.

 Lenses with a VLT of 20% to 40% are the best for all-purpose outdoor use.
 These lenses work well for everyday wear and during most outside activities.
-These darker shades help cut through glare and reduce eyestrain in moderate to bright light.
+In addition, these darker shades help cut through glare and reduce eyestrain in moderate to bright light.

 Below 20% VLT includes lenses for bright, sunny conditions and some specialty applications.
 Between 40% and 86% are lenses best for overcast and low-light conditions.

-With regard to lens color, gray is the most common.
-It provides the truest color visibility.
+Concerning lens color, Gray is the most common.
+It provides the most accurate color visibility.
 Gray is dark enough for bright, sunny days but not so dark as to impair vision.
 For general sunglass use, gray is the most common choice.

-Outside of the most common lens tints and colors are a ton of additional options.
-This is where the choices become more activity specific as well as increasingly tailored to personal preference.
+Outside of the most common lens tints and colors are many additional options.
+This is where the choices become more activity-specific and increasingly tailored to personal preference.